sr320/course-fish270/Week_4.md

 		- Diversity
 		- Memory
 		- Self-nonself recognition
-*Note: I believe that the Review of the immune system by Khan Academy (8 videos) is an excellent way to approach this lecture (see links of interest).
+-*Note: I believe that the Review of the immune system by Khan Academy (8 videos) is an excellent way to approach this lecture (see links of interest).

 - General characteristics of B- and T-cells (Ch.
 51, pp1041-1047)
 	- The vertebrate body is populated by two main types of lymphocytes: B lymphocytes (B cells) and T lymphocytes (T cells).